Emplate/emplate-ios-sdk/README.md

 ### Get data from our API
 Right now you can get details about your organization (EMOrganization), all your beacons (EMBeacon) and the beacon's posts (EMPost).

-The class which is handling all the communication with the API is the EMApiService.
+The class which is handling all the communication with the API is the _EMApiService_.
 To start using it, you need to create a new object from the class:

 ``` objective-c
 EMApiService *apiService = [[EMApiService alloc] init];